 In addition, in January 2017, we entered into a Stock Purchase Agreement with Calithera for the purchase of 1.7 million common shares of Calithera for an aggregate purchase price of \$8.0 million in cash, or \$4.65 per share.
 We completed the purchase of the shares on January 30, 2017 when the closing price on The Nasdaq Stock Market was \$6.75 per share.
 The shares we acquired were registered under the Securities Act of 1933 on the purchase date and there were no security specific restrictions for these shares, and therefore the value of the 1.7 million shares acquired by us was \$11.6 million.
 We paid total consideration of \$53.0 million to Calithera, composed of the \$45.0 million upfront license fee and the \$8.0 million stock purchase price.
 Of the \$53.0 million, \$11.6 million was allocated to our stock purchase in Calithera and was recorded within long term investments and \$41.4 million was allocated to research and development expense.
-The fair market value of our long term investment in Calithera at June 30, 2020 and December 31, 2019 was \$9.1 million and \$9.8 million, respectively.
+The fair market value of our long term investment in Calithera at March 31, 2021 and December 31, 2020 was \$4.2 million and \$8.4 million, respectively.

 We concluded Calithera is not a VIE because it has sufficient equity to finance its activities without additional subordinated financial support and its at-risk equity holders have the characteristics of a controlling financial interest.
-As of June 30, 2020, we owned approximately 2% of the outstanding shares of Calithera common stock and there are several other stockholders who hold larger positions of Calithera.
+As of March 31, 2021, we owned approximately 2% of the outstanding shares of Calithera common stock and there are several other stockholders who hold larger positions of Calithera.
 As we do not hold a significant position of the voting shares of Calithera and lack the qualitative characteristics associated with the ability to exercise significant influence, our ownership interest does not meet the criteria to be accounted for as an equity method investment.
 We intend to hold the investment in Calithera for the foreseeable future and therefore, are accounting for our shares held in Calithera at fair value, and the investment is marked to market through earnings in each reporting period.
 Given our intent to hold the investment for the foreseeable future, we have classified the investment within long term investments on the accompanying condensed consolidated balance sheets.
-For the three and six months ended June 30, 2020 we recorded an unrealized gain of \$1.5 million and an unrealized loss of \$0.7 million, respectively, based on the change in fair market value of Calithera's common stock during these periods.
-For the three and six months ended June 30, 2019 we recorded an unrealized loss of \$4.9 million and \$0.2 million, respectively, based on the change in fair market value of Calithera's common stock during these periods.
+For the three months ended March 31, 2021 and 2020 we recorded an unrealized loss of \$4.3 million and \$2.2 million, respectively, based on the change in fair value of Calithera's common stock during these periods.

-Research and development expenses for the three and six months ended June 30, 2020 also included \$1.9 million and \$4.4 million, respectively, of additional development costs incurred pursuant to the Calithera agreement.
-Research and development expenses for the three and six months ended June 30, 2019 also included \$5.4 million and \$10.0 million, respectively, of additional development costs incurred pursuant to the Calithera agreement.
-At June 30, 2020 and December 31, 2019, a total of \$1.3 million and \$1.1 million, respectively, of such costs were included in accrued and other liabilities on the condensed consolidated balance sheets.
+Research and development expenses for the three months ended March 31, 2021 and 2020 included \$2.5 million of additional development costs incurred pursuant to the Calithera agreement.
+At March 31, 2021 and December 31, 2020, a total of \$0.5 million and \$0.6 million, respectively, of such costs were included in accrued and other liabilities on the condensed consolidated balance sheets.